 When Should You Give Someone an Edelweiss Flower?

-The edelweiss flower is appropriate on many occasions, but you’ll want to make sure there aren’t any restrictions in place before you pick one!
+Like other short flowering plants, the edelweiss flower is appropriate on many occasions, but you’ll want to make sure there aren’t any restrictions in place before you pick one!
 The flower can symbolize honorable qualities such as nobility and passion.
 Its medicinal properties make it a wonderful flower for treating various ailments, too.

 *Photo by PantherMediaSeller/depositphotos